PVM Faculty Member Named to AVMA’s 2017-2018 Future Leaders Class

 By Natalie Weber, PVM Communications Intern

-Dr. Tiffany Lyle, Purdue Veterinary Medicine assistant professor of veterinary anatomic pathology, was introduced as a member of the American Veterinary Medical Association's (AVMA) 2017-2018 Future Leaders class during the AVMA annual convention in Indianapolis in July.
+At the American Veterinary Medical Association's (AVMA) annual convention in Indianapolis last month, Dr. Tiffany Lyle, Purdue Veterinary Medicine assistant professor of veterinary anatomic pathology, was introduced as a member of the AVMA's 2017-2018 Future Leaders Class.
 The Future Leaders Program is for exceptional veterinarians who have graduated within the last 15 years.
 The one-year curriculum, funded by Zoetis Animal Health and guided by High Impact Facilitation, helps to sharpen members' leadership skills in the veterinary field.
-At the press conference held to announce the members of the seventh class of Future Leaders, AVMA President Tom Meyer said, "Each class develops leadership skills to advance veterinary medicine, the veterinary work-place, and society as a whole, as well as creating resources for their veterinary colleagues."
+At the press conference held to announce the members of the seventh class of Future Leaders, AVMA President Tom Meyer gave the welcome address.
+"Each class develops leadership skills to advance veterinary medicine, the veterinary workplace, and society as a whole, as well as creating resources for their veterinary colleagues," Dr. Meyer said.

-Congratulations to Dr. Lyle for being one of ten veterinarians selected for the 2017-2018 Future Leaders class.
+Congratulations to Dr. Lyle for being one of ten veterinarians selected for the 2017-18 Future Leaders Class!
 The other class members include veterinarians from Connecticut, Mississippi, New Jersey, Arizona, North Carolina, Maryland, Michigan, and California.

 Pets for People Welcomes New Therapy Teams | December 15, 2017